Skip to content

 How to Safely Travel with Weed on Greyhound

-First and foremost, the safest way to travel on Greyhound would be by leaving all cannabis-related products at home and avoiding them completely while traveling on their buses.
+First and foremost, the safest way to travel on Greyhound would be by leaving all cannabis-related products at home and avoiding them entirely while traveling on their buses.
 However, if you must carry them along for medical reasons or other urgent concerns, then here are some tips to help you do so safely:

 1. Keep it odorless – Ensure that your stash does not have a pungent scent that could attract unnecessary attention from bus drivers or other passengers.